storyblok/space-tool-plugins/tool-plugins/nextjs-starter/README.md

 # Storyblok Tool Starter x Next.js

-This is a starter template for Storyblok tools, created with Next.js (Pages Router) and [@storyblok/app-extension-auth](https://github.com/storyblok/app-extension-auth).
+This is a starter template for Storyblok Tool plugins, created with Next.js (Pages Router) and [@storyblok/app-extension-auth](https://github.com/storyblok/app-extension-auth).

+> WARNING: App Bridge should be activated in the Extension for this template to work.

 ## Getting Started